-ARCUS' efforts to improve the national recognition and support of arctic research include formal and informal education, liaison with other national polar research entities, working with government agencies, providing a central point of contact for inquiries, facilitating community science planning efforts, and disseminating information through reports, a newsletter, and the ARCUS website.
+In its governance of the corporation, the ARCUS Board has addressed a number of issues key to its members' interests.
+ARCUS' efforts to improve the national recognition and support of Arctic research include formal and informal education, liaison with other national polar research entities, working with government agencies, providing a central point of contact for inquiries, facilitating community science planning efforts, and disseminating information through reports, a newsletter, and the ARCUS website.

 Board members are instrumental in identifying, evaluating, and promoting new initiatives that significantly advance our scientific understanding of the Arctic.
-Individual arctic researchers or institutions may put these initiatives forward, but the Board is also pivotal in seeking out such initiatives from ARCUS members.
+Individual Arctic researchers or institutions may put these initiatives forward, but the Board is also pivotal in seeking out such initiatives from ARCUS members.
 In so doing, Board members play a major role in fulfilling ARCUS' bridging function of translating broad scientific goals into implementation.

-- Holds fiduciary responsibility for the corporation;
+- Hold fiduciary responsibility for the corporation;

 A formal description of the Board powers, drawn from the Bylaws, follows: